isaacenobun/ecommerce-website/README.md

 • Configure Static and Media Files in settings and Urls.py ✅
 • Create a new view, urls and template then runserver. ✅
 • Configure template inheritance and partials ✅
-• Build Frontend
+• Build Frontend ✅
+_Comments_
+_Building the frontend took longer than i expected since it's really not my strongest suite.
+I followed a YouTube tutorial to create a fancy ecommerce site and i added some Javascript event listeners for a better user experience.
+N.B.
+For now the site isn't responsive and so it should only be used on desktop._

-2. Configure Admin Page, Superuser and Jazzmin
+**2. Configure Admin Page, Superuser and Jazzmin  ✅**

-• Install Jazzmin (pip install django-jazzmin)
+• Install Jazzmin (pip install django-jazzmin) ✅
-• Add jazzmin in INSTALLED_APPS
+• Add jazzmin in INSTALLED_APPS ✅
-• Add Jazzmin Config Code in Settings.py
+• Add Jazzmin Config Code in Settings.py ✅
-• Create Superuser
+• Create Superuser ✅
-• Login To Admin Section
+• Login To Admin Section ✅
+_Comments_
+_I had never used Jazzmin till this day.
+Looks way better than the default django dashboard._

-3. Custom User Model
+**3. Custom User Model ✅**

-• Create new app userauths
+• Create new app userauths ✅
-• Install App in settings.py
+• Install App in settings.py ✅
-• Create custom class User (AbstractUser) : in models.py
+• Create custom class User (AbstractUser) : in models.py ✅
-• Add AUTH USER MODEL = 'userauths.User' in settings.py
+• Add AUTH USER MODEL = 'userauths.User' in settings.py ✅
-• Comment out django.contrib.admin and admin urls in Setting.py
+• Comment out django.contrib.admin and admin urls in Setting.py ✅
-• Run Makemigrations and Migrate and Uncomments Comments
+• Run Makemigrations and Migrate and Uncomments Comments ✅
-• Create New Superuser
+• Create New Superuser ✅
-• Register User model In Admin.py
+• Register User model In Admin.py ✅
-• Login to admin with email and password
+• Login to admin with email and password ✅
+_Comments_
+_Ran into a bit of a problem that gave me a tough time.
+Inconsistent migration history and some other runtime errors.
+Resetting the migrations solved it._

 4. User Register System